CaptainCoderOrg/CapMan/README.md

 What should Dots / Power Pills be?
 What should Enemies be?

-# TODO: "Fix" Cap Man to flip rather than rotate
+# We "Fixed" Cap Man to flip rather than rotate

 We voted on it! https://clips.twitch.tv/InexpensiveFitPrariedogShazBotstix-f3rtsBDRI1KQ0UOX